our facebook page for additional articles and updates.

 Kousa Dogwood – Edible Fruit

 Kousa dogwood(Cornus kousa) is another very popular ornamental dogwood.
 This species is native to Asia, there are a number of varieties with slightly different flower and fruit characteristics.
 Kousa dogwood are planted because of their small size and relatively good pest resistance.
 They get flowers in the spring and fruits in late summer and early fall.
+You can buy a sapling HERE if you want to grow kousa dogwood yourself.

 This dogwood fruit is edible